 As you start thinking about how to negotiate a scholarship offer, bear in mind that there are three main reasons a coach will increase a scholarship offer:

 Insider tip: Negotiating your athletic scholarship offer pertains primarily to athletes in equivalency sports.
-If you’re getting offers strictly from headcount programs (think, FBS football, DI volleyball, etc. [link to scholarships page in R101]), then each offer will be a full-ride scholarship to that school.
+If you’re getting offers strictly from headcount programs (think, FBS football, DI volleyball, etc.), then each offer will be a full-ride scholarship to that school.
 For equivalency sports, coaches can slice and dice their scholarship money however they want, giving more to their top recruits and less to recruits more toward the bottom of their list.

 The best leverage you have when negotiating your athletic scholarship offer is legitimate offers from other schools.
 This is why it’s so important to have a large group of schools you’re interested in and continue conversations with coaches at your top schools, rather than narrowing it down to just one school at the beginning of the process.
 At this stage, you ideally want to have at least five schools showing serious interest in you as a recruit in order to negotiate your athletic scholarship offer.

 Insider tip: Schools are even more likely to up their offer if they are competing for a recruit against a rival school.
 College rivalries run deep, and this can help your recruiting as long as you have legitimate interest from both schools.
 If a school thinks that they will lose you to a rival institution, they are even more likely to increase your financial aid package.
 Even at DIII schools, where they aren’t allowed to give athletic scholarships, they can help you find other forms of financial aid in order to make their package competitive with what you’re being offered by their rival school.
 However, don’t just engage with a school to get a better offer with the school you actually want.
 The schools giving you offers should all be institutions that you have genuine interest in.